Can I go walking in France? Travel and trekking in 2020

 4 minute read

 Walking, trekking and other outdoor activity holidays in France – travel, accommodation and other facilities are open and possible, but with certain restrictions.
-This page will help you find up-to-date information for walking, trekking and other outdoor activities during summer 2020.
+This page will help you find up-to-date information for walking, trekking and other outdoor activities during 2020.

 Updated 29 June 2020